 Her mother ignored the granddoggy jab.
-“It was bad enough when you were doing that dog stuff part time, but going full time?
-What will people say?
-You can’t do this.
+“It was bad enough with you doing that dog stuff part time, but if you go full time, what will people say?
+No, you can’t do this.
 You’ll be an embarrassment.”

 “You have to stop barking at all men,” she told him as she grabbed her phone off her shoulder.

 Mom’s irate voice in her ear brought her back to the conversation.
 “Sorry, Mom, I was talking to Pepper.”

 She should have said, You have to stop barking at your daughter.
 At the very least, her mother might have been silent with apoplectic fury.

 “Just go back to your boss and ask for your job back.”

 “Mom, I quit two months ago—it’s a tad late.”

 “Then find another job.
 Don’t sign those papers to buy that abandoned school.
 I don’t want you to do this.”

 Mari shook her head silently.
 Mom had given up her right to want anything from Mari the night William left Jenessa.
 It had been the straw to break the camel’s back.
 Or maybe, the dog’s back.
 That was more appropriate.
 Mari giggled to herself.

 “Are you laughing at me?”